dapr/proposals/20260304-CR-mcpserver.md

 - Feature flag removed; MCPServer enabled by default
 - Elicitation callback support added (workflow `wait_for_external_event` pattern)
 - Sampling support added
+- `endpoint.appID` — route to a Dapr-managed MCP server by app ID; sidecar constructs the service invocation URL automatically
+- `endpoint.httpEndpointName` — reference an existing `HTTPEndpoint` resource by name; MCP worker reads its base URL and resolved headers from the CompStore, eliminating duplication of auth/header config

 **Compatibility:**
-- The `ListTools` and `CallTool` workflow names are stable API.
+- The `dapr.mcp.<mcpserver-name>.ListTools` and `dapr.mcp.<mcpserver-name>.CallTool` workflow names are stable API.
 Agents coded against them will not need changes as internal implementation evolves (e.g., elicitation support is added inside the workflow without changing the input/output contract).
 - `MCPServer` CRD spec fields are additive; existing fields will not be removed in minor versions.
 - The existing `MCPClient` in dapr-agents will be removed. `DaprMCPWorkflowClient` is recommended approach for durable workflows and MCP interactions.